International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Sameer Bashir and Dr. R Muthueleckuvan.
+Sameer Bashir, Dr. R Muthueleckuvan.
 Effect of mountaineering training on selected physiological variable among moderate altitude inhabitants.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(2): 615-618.
+Int J Yogic Hum Mov Sports Sciences 2018;3(2):615-618.